disco-lang/disco/README.md

   experience.
 (However, this principle is, as of yet, only that---there is no tooling or nice error messages to speak of.)

-Feel free to look around, ask questions, etc.  You can even contribute some code if you like---collaborators are most welcome.
+Feel free to look around, ask questions, etc.  You can also [contribute](CONTRIBUTING.md)---collaborators are most welcome.

 Community
 ---------